hubbardgroup/hubbardgroup.github.io/people.md

 <a name="inna-gerlovina"></a>__Inna Gerlovina__<br/>
 _Biography:_ Inna is a long time resident of Berkeley, CA, and a native of St-Petersburg, Russia, where she studied at the Conservatory of Music before turning to Statistics.
-She work on small sample inference and higher-order approximations (Edgeworth expansions, bootstrap).<br/>
+She works on small sample inference and higher-order approximations (Edgeworth expansions, bootstrap).<br/>
 _GitHub:_ [innager](https://github.com/innager)<br/>